xebia-functional/macroid/macroid-core/README.md

 * Android `API 11+` (uses `Fragment`s from the support library and the stock `ActionBar`)

 ### What’s the buzz

-*Macroid* is intended to complement the excellent [scaloid](https://github.com/pocorall/scaloid) project.
-It’s by no means a replacement, but rather a collection of some useful things under a slightly different sauce :)

-Let’s see what we have.

-#### The DSL

 ```scala
 // in the activity/fragment class, prepare two member variables